saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Any class
 - Any provides abstract definitions for common functions like `toString()`, `equals()` and `hashCode()` which are backed by an implementation found on the platform that your project targets.
-- The Any type is one of the ways that Kotlin allows for platform independence – it provides an abstraction above the class that represents a common superclass on each specific platform, like the JVM.
+- The Any type is one of the ways that Kotlin allows for platform independence.
+It provides an abstraction above the class that represents a common superclass on each specific platform, like the JVM.

 # Objects
 ### The object Keyword
-- With the `object` keyword, you specify that a class will be limited to a single instance – a `singleton`.
-- The first time you access an object, it is instantiated for you.
-That same instance will persist as long as your program is running, and each subsequent access will then return the original instance.
 - There are three ways to use the object keyword: `object declarations`, `object expressions`, and `companion objects`.

 ### Object declarations(Singleton)
+- Object declarations are used to create singleton.
 - We can create objects, without them being instances of any class (just like javascript).
-- Use the keyword object.
+- Use the keyword `object`.
 - They are useful for organization and state management, especially when you need to maintain some state consistently throughout the lifespan of your program.
 - Because an object declaration is instantiated for you, you do not add a custom constructor with code to be called at initialization.
 Instead, you need an initializer block for any code that you want to be called when your object is initialized.
 - An object is initialized when an object declaration is referenced by one of its properties or functions.
-- Used to create singleton.

 ```kotlin
 // Name of class is the name of the singleton object (for eg. Global)